codesbyze/ze-paulo/README.md

-- 👋 Hi, I’m @codesbyze.
+- 👋 Hey, I’m @codesbyze.
 Born in Jan 03rd, 2000.
 - 👀 I’m interested in helping to develop solutions that positively impact the world.
-Mostly interested in aging, longevity & bioengineering.
+Mostly interested in aging & longevity.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, mostly applied to data science and computational biology.
-- 📫 How to reach me: linkedin.com/in/zepaulo
+- 📫 How to reach me: https://sites.google.com/view/zepaulo/home-zé-paulo

 <!---
 ze-paulo/ze-paulo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.